 For each validated barrel, a token is minted on Ethereum or a compatible blockchain.
 Metadata captures oil grade, storage location, and full ownership history.
 The token operates as a precise digital twin of the physical asset, immutably recorded on-chain.

-Tokens are wrapped in a legal structure compliant with Singapore's Electronic Transactions Act (ETR), making them enforceable claims to the underlying physical asset.
+Tokens are wrapped in a legal structure compliant with the Electronic Transactions Act (ETR), making them enforceable claims to the underlying physical asset.
 This legal backing is the critical bridge to institutional adoption — providing ironclad clarity on ownership and transferability.

 Smart contracts automate complex financial arrangements — instant delivery-versus-payment (DvP), escrow triggers, on-chain lending, structured repos, and conditional finance — all without third-party intermediaries.
 A tokenized barrel isn't just digital; it's a programmable financial instrument.

 Cushing, Oklahoma is the premier U.S. trading hub and designated delivery point for NYMEX WTI crude oil futures.
 With 15 terminals and over two dozen pipelines, it serves as the primary pricing point for WTI crude.
 Working storage capacity is cited at 70–76 million barrels, with total capacity exceeding 90 million barrels — representing approximately 13–16% of total U.S. storage capacity.
-Weekly EIA Cushing Storage Reports are closely monitored globally to evaluate supply-demand imbalances, with capacity constraints historically driving significant pricing events, including in early 2026.
+Weekly EIA of the Cushing, Oklahoma Storage Reports are closely monitored globally to evaluate supply-demand imbalances, with capacity constraints historically driving significant pricing events, including in early 2026.

 Though inland, Cushing functions as the critical supply hub feeding Gulf Coast export terminals — the primary gateway for U.S. crude shipments to international markets.
 As the NYMEX delivery hub, oil delivered at Cushing meets strict WTI quality standards, ensuring the grade integrity required by foreign buyers.
 Its role in facilitating WTI physical delivery for export makes it uniquely positioned as the Western Hemisphere anchor for tokenized crude oil infrastructure.